Pat Robertson controversies: Comments about assassinating Hugo Chávez

 On the August 22, 2005, broadcast of The 700 Club, Robertson said the following about Venezuelan President Hugo Chávez:

 I don't know about this doctrine of assassination, but if he thinks we're trying to assassinate him, I think that we really ought to go ahead and do it.
 It's a whole lot cheaper than starting a war, and I don't think any oil shipments will stop.

 The remarks which Robertson made against Chavez were criticized worldwide, effectively resulting in Robertson's later retraction of those statements on live television.

 Robertson also said that Chávez was "going to make Venezuela a launching pad for communist infiltration and Muslim extremism all over the continent" and he also called the Venezuelan leader an "out-of-control dictator [...] a dangerous enemy to our south, controlling a huge pool of oil that could hurt us very badly."

 Assassinations of heads of state have been against U.S. policy since an executive order against them was issued in 1976; in response, Defense Secretary Donald Rumsfeld said that "our department doesn't do that kind of thing."
-Bernardo Álvarez, Venezuela's ambassador to the U.S., demanded a stronger condemnation from the White House and that the United States "respect our country and its president".
+Bernardo Álvarez Herrera, Venezuela's ambassador to the U.S., demanded a stronger condemnation from the White House and that the United States "respect our country and its president".

 On the August 24 edition of The 700 Club, Robertson asserted that he had not actually called for Chávez's assassination, but that there were other ways of "taking him out", such as having special forces carry out a kidnapping.
 Robertson explicitly denied having used the word 'assassination', though the word 'assassinate' was present in his initial statement.
 Later that day, he issued a written statement in which he said, "Is it right to call for assassination?
 No, and I apologize for that statement.
 I spoke in frustration that we should accommodate the man who thinks the U.S. is out to kill him".
 However, he continued to justify his original stance on the potential threat Chávez posed to U.S. interests, even reiterating his support for Chavez's assassination on the February 2, 2006, edition of Hannity and Colmes, replying "[N]ot now, but one day, one day, one day," when asked whether Robertson wanted Chavez taken out.

 On Sunday, August 28, 2005, Chávez called on the U.S. Justice Department to investigate the matter: "My government is going to take legal action in the United States," he said in a televised speech.
 "If the U.S. government does not take the necessary steps, we will denounce the U.S. government at the United Nations and the Organization of American States".